davepagurek/file-fantasy/README.md

 # file-fantasy
 Version control for HUMANS.
+Make sense of all the copies of copies of files on your desktop!

 ## Installation

 ```
-# set up dependencies
-npm install
+npm install -g @davepagurek/file-fantasy

-# let you use the ff utility
-npm link
 ```

 ## Usage